icpz/open-snell/README.md

 # Features

-Currently the `snell-server` functions as the latest snell v2.0, **WITH** encryption method auto-negotiation and v1 compatibility.

-~~The encryption method is `aes-128-gcm` fixed, so~~ please update the client to the latest version.
+Currently only snell v1 is supported.

 # Build